 In the first year of the Bachelor of Laws you must complete:

 - LAWS101 Legal System: Legal Method and Institutions

 - LAWS110 Legal Foundations, Research and Writing

 - And 75 points of courses from other UC degrees.
 CRJU 101 Introduction to Criminal Justice may be included in these.
 Refer to the Bachelor of Laws page for more information.

 This freedom of choice in first-year Law allows students to try various subjects before making a final decision about the degree or degrees they intend to complete.
 Students intending to complete a double degree will choose non-Law courses needed for progression in their other degree.

 Good grades (normally at least a B) in LAWS101 and LAWS110 are necessary to advance into second-year Law.
 Refer to the Bachelor of Laws page for details of second-year study.

 Diversity and flexibility characterise third and fourth-year Law.
 There is an array of optional courses, which cover a broad range of areas including:

-Students may also take other highly specialised courses, such as Law and sport, Law and medicine, trial advocacy and Antarctic legal studies.
+Students may also take other highly specialised courses, such as law and sport, trade law, trial advocacy, gender and the law, and law of the sea.